-I wouldn’t argue that the US doesn’t produce exceptional artists (and possibly partly because of that high-pressure culture of achievement), but New Zealanders do take a much different approach to work.
-Thanks to a slower pace of life and a supportive social welfare system, it is not a risky dream to try and make it as an artist.
-As such, the number of plays, concerts, festivals, and gallery openings in New Zealand’s cultural centres is wonderfully high.
+It’s not that the US doesn’t produce exceptional artists (it does and possibly partly due to the high-pressure achievement culture), but New Zealanders do take a much different approach to work.
+Thanks to a slower pace of life and a supportive social welfare system, it’s not a risky dream to try and make it as an artist.
+As such, the number of plays, concerts, festivals, and gallery openings in New Zealand’s cultural centers is wonderfully high.

 What this means for travelers is an abundance of opportunities to see the creativity that life in New Zealand seems to inspire.

 Practical Information: For the best access to New Zealand’s art scene, spend some time in the two biggest cities: Auckland and Wellington.
-Though it’s a bit smaller, Dunedin is a college town with a decent live music scene.
+Though it’s a bit smaller, Dunedin’s a college town with a decent live music scene.
 Try www.eventfinder.co.nz to find out what’s going on near you.

 Compared to other developed countries, the countryside’s relatively untouched because of two things: low-population density and the fact that New Zealanders have chosen to protect the most scenic areas as parks rather than plant them with condos and chain restaurants.
 A network of trails, campsites, and huts have been sewn through the country by the Department of Conservation, allowing everyone free access to the glaciers, beaches, forests, mountains, and lakes.

 Practical Information: The Department of Conservation’s website is the first stop for anyone planning an outdoor adventure in New Zealand.
 The site has maps and descriptions of trails and places to stay along the way.
 Be sure to read the descriptions carefully — some trails are suitable for experienced and well-equipped hikers only.
-For your own sake, do not second guess their recommendations.
+For your own sake, don’t second-guess their recommendations.

 To read more about New Zealand, check out the following articles and resources:

 - Nine New Zealand Wine Regions You Should Know About